Skip to main content

 SELECT name, age FROM users WHERE age > 30

-But modern JSON is deeply nested:
+But real-world JSON is deeply nested:

 {